mc-cat-tty/Language-Classification/README.md

 ## Requirements

-Use one of the following commands:
+Use one of the following commands (according to the configuration of your environment):

 ```sh
 $ pip install -r requirements.txt